salt0107fish/UNF_SLAM-master/README.md

 # Acknowledgment

-I would like to thank the reference workers I mentioned above, and I want to thank Jiaru Zhong for the spiritual support.
+I would like to thank the reference workers I mentioned above, and I want to thank Jiaru Zhong for his help for experiments and spiritual support.